Berta Cáceres: Assassination

 I was working on a presentation when I heard a loud bang.
-I thought something had fallen, but when Berta screamed, ‘Who’s there?’, I knew it was bad, that it was the end. [...]
+I thought something had fallen, but when Berta screamed, 'Who's there?', I knew it was bad, that it was the end. [...]
 When the hitman arrived, I covered my face.
-He was three metres away.
+He was three meters away.
 I moved as he fired, and the bullet passed my ear.
-He thought he’d killed me.
-It’s a miracle I survived.
+He thought he'd killed me.
+It's a miracle I survived.

 Under the so-called "precautionary measures" recommended by the Inter-American Commission on Human Rights, the Honduran government was required to protect Cáceres, but on the day of her death she was not under any protection.
 The Honduran security minister said that she was not at the place which she had identified as her home.
 She had recently moved into a new house in La Esperanza.

 Cáceres is survived by her four children with former husband and co-leader, Salvador Zúniga.

 Reactions

-Berta Isabel Zúniga Cáceres, the 25-year-old daughter of Berta Cáceres, said in an interview she holds the company that wanted to build the Agua Zarca hydroelectric dam responsible for her mother's death.
+Berta Isabel Zúniga Cáceres, the then-25-year-old daughter of Berta Cáceres, said in an interview she holds the company that wanted to build the Agua Zarca hydroelectric dam responsible for her mother's death.
 She said it is "very easy to pay people to commit murders in Honduras, but those who are behind this are other powerful people with money and an apparatus that allows them to commit these crimes" and that "they had paid assassins on several occasions to kill her."

 Cáceres' death was widely condemned, with calls for an investigation coming from the Organization of American States (OAS), the U.S. Ambassador to Honduras, and the United Nations High Commissioner for Human Rights.
 Honduran president Juan Orlando Hernández declared the investigation of the murder a priority, and Luis Almagro, the Secretary General of the OAS, reiterated the OAS's previous call for special protection of indigenous human rights defenders in Honduras.

 Other expressions of support came from American actor and environmentalist Leonardo DiCaprio, Canadian author and activist Naomi Klein, Amnesty International, Puerto Rican singer René Pérez of Calle 13, former Colombian senator Piedad Córdoba, Oxfam, the Mayor of Barcelona Ada Colau, U.S. Senator Patrick Leahy, and Venezuelan president Nicolás Maduro.

 A group of around 100 COPINH members marched to the provincial police station after her death, to demand an independent international investigation into her murder.
 There was a protest at the Harry S. Truman Building, in Washington, D.C.
 On 4 March 2016, students at the National Autonomous University of Honduras staged a protest over Cáceres' death, angry that she was not given more protection during her lifetime, demanding an independent investigation and throwing rocks, while police used tear gas to break up violent clashes during the protest.
 Protests were also held outside the Embassy of Honduras in Bogotá, San Cristóbal de las Casas, Vienna, Berlin, and Barcelona.